axute/hetzner-cloud-php-sdk/README.md

 Please see [CHANGELOG](https://github.com/LKDevelopment/hetzner-cloud-php-sdk/releases) for more information what has changed recently.

 ### Security

-If you discover any security related issues, please email kontakt@lukas-kaemmerling.de instead of using the issue tracker.
+If you discover any security related issues, please use the issue tracker.

 ## Credits